When you think of a trip to Iceland…

 Nykur

 No Iceland trip is complete without a classic Icelandic horse sighting.
 But if you see one of these gorgeous beings in or near a lake, proceed with caution because the Nykur is one of the more terrifying Icelandic folklore creatures.
 Presenting itself either in or near a body of water, these enchanting horse-adjacent entities appear tame and approachable.
-Using its beauty, it lures humans closer, and if mounted, it will use backwards-facing hooves to run full speed into the water, drowning its unsuspecting victim.
+Using its beauty, it lures humans closer, and if mounted, it will use backward-facing hooves to run full speed into the water, drowning its unsuspecting victim.

 The legend of the Nykur is mostly perpetuated by parents trying to keep children away from the water’s edge, but if you absolutely must get closer to a horse standing at the lakeshore, it’s probably a good idea to see which way its hooves are facing first.